priyankarauthan/Java-Interview-Questions/README.md

 After Java 21, I replaced that logic with switch pattern matching.
 Now, based on the type of input, we directly handle it in a clean switch block without explicit casting.
 This improved readability and reduced boilerplate code significantly.”

+## What is the difference between : Extending Thread class and Implementing Runnable interface
+🔹 Extending Thread
+You override the run() method
+The task and thread are tightly coupled
+You cannot extend any other class (due to single inheritance)

+🔹 Implementing Runnable
+You implement the run() method
+The task is decoupled from the thread
+You can pass the same Runnable to multiple threads Allows better reusability and flexibility

 ## How to Create Immutable Class?